I spent a whopping $2,589 on Facebook advertising courses.

 All sizzle no steak, money wasted…

 At least I learned that to create a new course on Facebook ads it’s simply not enough to just re-chew and re-package all of the information that’s already out there.

 It has to be unique.

-The second challenge is that it's really hard to keep up with the speed at which the Facebook advertising landscape changes.
+The second challenge is that it’s really hard to keep up with the speed at which the Facebook advertising landscape changes.
 Not only the strategies that work.
-But also the tools Facebook provides to advertisers.
+But also the tools available to advertisers.

-And not in the last place Facebook's UI.
+And not in the last place Facebook’s UI, that constantly evolves.

-Which means that even a course that was launched a year ago, already contains a lot of information that's outdated and no longer relevant today.
+Which means that even a course that was launched a year ago, already contains a lot of information that’s outdated and no longer relevant.

-He has a unique perspective, constantly posts course updates, manages a very active closed Facebook group, hosts bi-weekly live Q&A's and reaps only raving reviews.
+He has a unique perspective, constantly posts course updates and reaps only raving reviews from his students.

 And his English is native…👌